ArayikGevorgyan/Project-S3/README.md

    - **View Reports**: Use the calendar to set a date range and click "Generate Report."
    - **Export Data**: Click "Export to CSV" to save your expenses as a CSV file.
    - **Visualize Data**: Click "Show Spending Chart" or "Show Category Pie Chart."
-   - **Get Recommendations**: Click "Get AI Recommendations" to see insights on reducing unnecessary spending.
+   - **Get Recommendations**: Click "Get Recommendations" to see insights on reducing unnecessary spending.

 ---